Centre Hall, Pennsylvania: Events

 Centre Hall hosts the Centre County Grange Encampment and Fair, known to most as the "Grange Fair".
-The Fair attracts tens of thousands of people during its run, and takes place the last full Thursday to Thursday week in August annually.
+The Fair attracts tens of thousands of people during its run, and takes place during the last full Thursday-to-Thursday week in August annually.
 It is one of the few remaining tenting fairs in the United States, with nearly a thousand "army-style" tents laid in rows throughout the grounds.
 In 1874, Leonard Rhone, a local farmer and activist, urged that members of the local Granges that he had founded to invite their neighbors to a one-day Pic-Nic to introduce the Patrons of Husbandry organization for farm and rural families.
 With the exception of 1943, the Fair has been held every year since.